Green Orchid Japanese Temari Pattern

-This is a Level 5 design and is quite difficult.
-Make sure your ball is perfectly round and marked precisely in a combination 8-division.
+Make sure your ball is perfectly round and marked precisely in a combination 8 division.
 It's called an 'all-over' design because when you are finished, the stitching will entirely cover the ball.
-Stitch triangles, squares and trefoils in layers.
+Stitch triangles, squares and tri-wings in layers.
 There is no weaving involved.

 Supplies